 Students who are in search of off-campus housing typically secure their own housing accommodations.
-Students can search for offcampus options online at https://offcampus. temple.edu/.
+Students can search for off-campus options online at https:// offcampus.temple.edu/.
 This site lists apartment complexes and local housing options for students to consider within the area that provide a closely related housing experience when compared to Temple University's Residence Halls.
-In May 2023, Housing Operations established a new position for the Assistant Director for Off-Campus Living and Customer Service.
-This position is tasked with providing support to students seeking off-campus housing options.
+In May 2023, Housing Operations created a new role: the Assistant Director for Off-Campus Living and Customer Service.
+This position is responsible for supporting students who are looking for off-campus housing options.
+Temple University's Housing and Residential Life department offers housing in communal, suite, and apartment-style accommodations.
+Within Residential Life, there are approximately 170 professional and student staff.
+These individuals have training regarding emergency response, and documenting and reporting crime.